 Garlic is beloved by a variety of cultures, with many people saying that there can never be too much garlic in a dish or a meal.
 For those people who love garlic, then garlic day is the perfect day!

-Garlic Day celebrates the history of garlic, in addition to its glorious taste and its incredible health benefits.
-Garlic Day helps experts and average people alike to explore the history of this bulb, learning how it came to be one of the most popular flavors in the world.
+National Garlic Day celebrates the history of garlic, in addition to its glorious taste and its incredible health benefits.
+National Garlic Day helps experts and average people alike to explore the history of this bulb, learning how it came to be one of the most popular flavors in the world.

-History of Garlic Day
+History of National Garlic Day

 Garlic is known as one of the most essential flavoring bulbs that have been used throughout human history.
 Wild garlic has been traced back to Central Asia more than 5000 years ago.
 While today garlic is now considered a significant part of Mediterranean cuisine, the ancient Romans weren’t actually massive fans of it, although their soldiers did use it to inspire courage.